LMAX-Exchange/puppet-networking-example/README.md

 ```

 Where before we had 13 lines of Hiera to describe this machine's network, we now have 2.
 The configuration that gets written to the server
-remains the same, but we've reduced the amount of config our Puppet/Hiera uses to generate this config.
+remains the same, but we've reduced the amount of Hiera data our Puppet/Hiera uses to generate this config.
-The `profile::application_network` Puppet Class is also re-usable on any node that is connected
-to the Application Network.
+The `profile::application_network` Puppet Class is also re-usable on any node that is connected to the Application Network.
 If we applied that to the company's entire estate of around 70 servers, we'd reduce 900 lines of Hiera to around 100 or so.
 This is a good deduplication win.